unifire-app/aspect/docs/api.md

 function func(name, bytecode, tpl)  end
 ```

-Function used for saving byte-code of the template.
+Function is used for saving byte-code of the template.

 ### Option `bytecode_load`